 Finally and significantly, string bending is easier when you play these compact scale shapes.
 They allow you to execute powerful string bends, and to combine these with additional intensity techniques to craft varied and interesting solos.

-To my knowledge, the vast majority of blues guitarists that play the major and modal scales, use open position fingerings.
+To my knowledge, the vast majority of blues guitarists that play the major and modal scales, use closed position fingerings.
 As such, if you have limited practice time, prioritise these scale shapes.
 Get totally comfortable with them in the key of A, and then experiment moving them around the fretboard and playing them in different keys.

 In an ideal world though, I would recommend learning both sets of scale shapes.
 The greater your understanding of the fretboard, the easier it will be for you to craft effective guitar solos.
 You won’t feel trapped in certain areas of the neck.
 And whilst you might not want to include a series of blistering legato licks in your solos, learning the 3 note scale shapes will give you the option.